-Then, for all those pairs of cells, we are computing the cross-correlation function in a time window of [-100, 100] ms, with a particular time bin cc_bin .
+Then, for all those pairs of cells, we are computing the cross-correlation function in a time window of [-100, 100] ms, with a particular time bin cc_bin.
 The rationale behind is that a pair of template that should be merged should have a dip in the center of its cross-correlogram.
-To quantify that in an automated manner, we compute a control cross-correlogram in the same window of interest, but by reverting in time the spikes of cell 2.
+To quantify that in an automated manner, we compute the theoretical amount of correlation that we should have, assuming the two cells would be independent.
 This allow us to compare the normal cross-correlogram between the two cells to a "control" one, keeping the same amount of correlation (see Figure).